20 Places For Your Paris Bucket List That Aren’t the Eiffel Tower or the Louvre

 The charm of Bouillon restaurants lies in their ability to preserve the essence of Parisian dining culture at its most accessible.
 They serve traditional French cuisine, emphasising quality, simplicity, and flavour.

-French favourites like coq au vin, boeuf bourguignon, and escargot are staples, offering a taste of classic French culinary traditions without the hefty price tag often associated with fine dining in Paris.
+French favorites like coq au vin, boeuf bourguignon, and escargot are staples, offering a taste of classic French culinary traditions without the hefty price tag often associated with fine dining in Paris.

 The first Bouillon restaurant, Bouillon Chartier, founded in 1896, is an institution in its own right, maintaining an ambience that transports diners back to the Belle Époque with its mirrored walls, high ceilings, and vintage décor.